charlie0129/batt/README.md

 ## Motivation

-I created this tool simply because I am not satisfied existing tools 😐.
+I created this tool simply because I am not satisfied with existing tools 😐.

 I have written and using similar utils (to limit charging) on Intel MacBooks for years.
 Just since recently, I got hands on a M1 MacBook Air (yes, it is 2023, 2 years later since it is introduced 😅 and I just got one).
 The old BCLM way to limit charging doesn't work anymore.
 I was looking for a tool to limit charging on M1 MacBooks.

 I have tried some alternatives, both closed source and open source, but I kept none of them.
-Some alternatives' licensing options are just too limited 🤔 and are closed source.
+Some paid alternatives' licensing options are just too limited 🤔, a bit bloated, require periodic Internet connection (hmm?) and are closed source.
 It doesn't seem a good option for me.
-Some open source alternatives just don't handle edge cases well and I encountered issues sometimes.
+Some open source alternatives just don't handle edge cases well and I encountered issues sometimes especially when sleeping (as of Apr 2023).

-I want a simple tool that does one thing and does it well -- limit charging.
+I want a _simple_ tool that does just one thing, and **does it well** -- limiting charging, just like the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).
 It seems I don't have any options but to develop by myself.
 So I spent a weekend developing this tool, so here we are! `batt` is here!

 ## Why do you need this?